Your results

 Bridging loans are typically capped at 75% LTV.
 This ensures lenders maintain a significant safety margin in case property values fluctuate.
 Staying within this limit is essential for loan approval and often results in more favourable borrowing terms.

-Does LTV influence interest rates?
+Does LTV affect the interest rate?

 Absolutely.
 Higher LTVs are considered riskier for lenders, so interest rates are usually higher.
 Conversely, a lower LTV signals less risk, which may lead to better rates and terms.